 Field Name Data Type

 Check Out Number () Text

 Member Number (FK) Text

-Date Out Date/Time
+Date Out Date / Time

-Date Due Back Date/Time
+Date Due Back Date / Time

-Note that this table is the organization's primary "external event entity."
+[BT] Note that this table is the organization's primary "external "event entity."

-Technically, the date due back could be computed by a query-add 14 days to Date Out.
-However, most students will add this field, and most instructors would have trouble taking credit off for it.
+[BT]Technically, date due back could be computed by query-add 14 days to Date Out.

+However, most students will put in this field, and most instructors would have trouble taking credit off, with a straight face, for doing so.